-Using the United States' Department of State regional groupings of countries, slightly modified, incident data was analyzed with respect to seven regions of the world.
-Within the 4,405 pharmaceutical crime incidents, the Institute found:
+The PSI roughly follows the regional categories established by the U.S. Department of State.
+Using these categories, incident data was analyzed with respect to seven regions of the world.
+Within the 5,987 pharmaceutical crime incidents, the Institute found:

-A twenty-six percent increase (+26%) in the worldwide incident total
+A ten percent increase (+10%) in the worldwide incident total

-In the adjacent chart, the regions are ranked in order from those experiencing the highest number of incidents to those with the lowest number.
+In the above chart, the regions are ranked in order from those with the highest number of incidents to those with the lowest.